 It was only 10:00 a.m. and a beautiful day.
-One drawback we didn’t realise when we took on this house-sit was that there was no Sunday public transport, so we were stuck with walking where we wanted to go for the day.
+One drawback we didn’t realize when we took on this house-sit was that there was no Sunday public transport, so we were stuck with walking where we wanted to go for the day.
 But we were determined to go out and make a day of this Easter Sunday.

-So down the main street we continued.
+So down the main street, we continued.
 The little butcher had made a great job of decorating his window.

-Some-one had planted tulip bulbs in the boat near the old millstone.
+Someone had planted tulip bulbs in the boat near the old millstone.
 It felt like the spring was here.